Best Podcasts for Self-Care

 Podcasts are a fantastic self-care tool.
 Whether you use them for education, unwinding, entertainment… Maybe you listen to them for inspiration or encouragement.
 Or maybe you listen to them to hear stories or conversation.

-Here, I’ve gathered my 7 favorite podcasts for self-care.
+Here, I’ve gathered my 7 favorite self-care podcasts.

 This is a classic case of creating the thing I wanted that didn’t exist.

 I couldn’t find a podcast that engaged with spiritual and political practice as two sides of the same coin.
 I didn’t see a podcast that talked about self-care and collective care as intrinsically linked.
 And I longed for a podcast that talked about the messy side of doing the work of being human, through a social justice and Buddhist lens.